vineethkumarv/sv-wiki/Control-Flow.md

 **c.none of the condition is true**

 **c1. without else**
-When none of the conditional expressions is true, the compiler will come out from the conditional blocks and execute the statements which are out from the conditional blocks.
+When none of the conditional expressions is true, the compiler will come out from the conditional blocks and execute the statements which are out from the conditional block and display a warning.
 **Example** - Here, there are three conditional expressions.
 The compiler checks the conditional expression because all are false.
-Then, the output will be the set of statements out from the block.
+Then, the output will be the set of statements out from the block and display a warning.

 **Code Snippet**